Notify me

 Complex Mathematics In Watch Visual Design

-There are now a few watches which have influences which align with the expansion into art jewelry concepts, such as using forms and surfaces which are complex, organic, broken or fractal in nature.
+There are now a few watches which have influences which align with the expansion into art jewellery concepts, such as using forms and surfaces which are complex, organic, broken or fractal in nature.
 These relate to much more complex mathematical principles than the simple geometric concepts used in most watches until recent decades, reflecting the same transition that the arts have undergone, as I outlined above.

 For example: